h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The ensuing years have shown that it is important for RADIUS to remove its dependency on MD5.
 The continued use of MD5 is no longer acceptable in a security-conscious environment.
 The use of MD5 in {{RFC6614}} and {{RFC7360}} adds no security or privacy over that provided by TLS.
 It is time to remove the use of MD5 from RADIUS.

 This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS which removes the dependency on MD5.
 Systems which implement this transport profile are therefore capable of being FIPS-140 compliant.
 This extension can best be understood as a transport profile for RADIUS, rather than a whole-sale revision of the RADIUS protocol.
-To support this claim, a preliminary implementation of this extension was done in an Open Source RADIUS server.
-Formatted as a source code patch, the changes comprised approximately 1,000 lines of text, of which there are less than 600 lines of new code.
-This effort shows that the changes to RADIUS are minimal, and are well understood.
+A preliminary implementation has shown that only minor changes are required to support RADIUS/1.1 on top of an existing RADIUS server.

 The changes from traditional TLS-based transports for RADIUS are as follows: